PoisotLab/ms_straight_lines/manuscript.md

 tradition of iterating over the same family of relationship, and instead draws from our knowledge of ecological processes, and from novel tools in probabilistic programming.
-As a result, we provide predictions of the number of interactions which are closer to empirical data, allow to derive new ecological insights, and can be safely assumed to always fall within realistic values.
-The results presented in +@fig:stability (which reproduces results from @AlleTang12) and +@fig:nar (which reproduces results from @GaliLurg18) seem largely confirmatory, and the ability of our model to reach the same conclusions is also a confirmation of its validity; we would like to point out that these approaches would usually require to make inferences on the parameters of interests, but also on the properties of a network for a given species richness.
-Therefore, our model allows a real economy of parameters, as it offers the ability to get several key elements of network structure for free if only the species richness is known
+As a result, we provide predictions of the number of links which are closer to empirical data, allow to derive new ecological insights, and can be safely assumed to always fall within realistic values.
+The results presented in +@fig:nar (which reproduces results from @GaliLurg18) and +@fig:stability (which reproduces results from @AlleTang12) may seem largely confirmatory, and the ability of our model to reach the conclusions of previous milestone studies in food web ecology is also a strong confirmation of its validity; we would like to point out that these approaches would usually require to make inferences on the parameters of interests, but also on the properties of a network for a given species richness.
+Therefore, our model allows a real economy of parameters, as it offers the ability to get several key elements of network structure for free if only the species richness is known.

 # Experimental Procedures